 The Beach Town neighborhood of Las Catalinas in Guanacaste, Costa Rica, has been awarded the prestigious Charter Award from the Congress for the New Urbanism (CNU) at the organization’s 30th annual gathering, held in Oklahoma City, Oklahoma, March 23-26, 2022.
 This award recognizes outstanding achievements in architectural, landscape, urban design, and planning worldwide.
 Regarded as the preeminent award for excellence in urban design, the CNU Charter Award-winning projects represent major contributions to building more equitable, sustainable, connected, healthy, and prosperous communities.

-The first completed neighborhood at Las Catalinas is Beach Town, a picturesque collection of homes, plazas, a small hotel, restaurants and shops.
+The award was received by the Beach Town design team, which included developer Charles Brewer, architect Bill Tunnell, architect Douglas Duany, Senior Town Architect Sarah Bega, and the project’s in-house design staff.
+The first completed neighborhood at Las Catalinas is Beach Town, a picturesque collection of homes, plazas, a small hotel, restaurants, and shops.
 When completed, Las Catalinas will comprise a tight-knit, architecturally rich series of beach and hill neighborhoods that hug the contours of the land and preserve the area’s spectacular ocean and mountain views.

 For more information about Las Catalinas click here.